Jia Sidao: Early life

 Jia Sidao was born in 1213, to Jia She and Lady Hu; Hu was a renounced concubine of Jia She.
 Jia She died when Jia Sidao was 11.
-By the time he earned his jinshi at the age of 25 in 1238 CE, his elder sister was already a concubine of the Emperor Lizong with the rank of guifei.
+By the time he earned his jinshi at the age of 25 in 1238 AD, his elder sister was already a concubine of the Emperor Lizong with the rank of guifei.

 Career

 Jia Sidao was a chancellor from 1260 to 1273 during the late Song dynasty of China.
 According to History of Song, he is reported to have risen to the rank of chancellor because his sister, Lady Jia, was a favored concubine of the Emperor Lizong.

 Jia is best known for his intervention in the Battle of Xiangyang, where he hid the true situation (Xiangyang was under heavy attack from the Mongols and would almost certainly fall without reinforcements) from the Song court.
 During the Mongol invasion, there was intense political infighting among Song generals, with Jia Sidao and members of the Lü Wenhuan's family actively opposing the Song general Li Tingzhi.

 Jia enjoyed the special favor of the Emperor Duzong.
 Being Jia's junior by 27 years, the Emperor used to stand up upon his entrance, called him "teacher" (though Jia was not an imperial degree holder, and never held such a formal post), and is said to have knelt in tears on one occasion, begging Jia Sidao to remain in office.